-C++: double gpu::norm(const GpuMat& src1, const GpuMat& src2, int normType=NORM\L2)
+C++: double norm(const GpuMat& src1, const GpuMat& src2, int normType=NORM\L2) Returns the norm of a matrix (or difference of two matrices).

-src1 - Source matrix.
-Any matrices except 64F are supported.

-src2 - Second source matrix (if any) with the same size and type as src1.

-normType - Norm type.
-NORM\L1, NORM\L2, and NORM\INF are supported for now.

-buf - Optional buffer to avoid extra memory allocations.
+- src1 Source matrix.
+Any matrices except 64F are supported. - src2 Second source matrix (if any) with the same size and type as src1. - normType Norm type.
+NORM\L1, NORM\L2, and NORM\INF are supported for now. - buf Optional buffer to avoid extra memory allocations.
 It is resized automatically.